-Easy Alternative Way to Clean Your Oven…
+Easy Alternative Way to Clean Your Electric Oven…

 After having such great success with using ammonia fumes to clean the grates of my grill and stove top, I decided that using a similar method to clean the inside of my oven would be worth a shot.
 (This method is not recommended for gas ovens.)

 The ladies at Made from Pinterest tried a baking soda/vinegar method and this ammonia method.
 They report that the ammonia method won hands down!
 Store-bought oven cleaners can cost more and are full of chemicals.
 Plus, an oven repairman told a friend of mine that the self-clean feature on ovens can be hard on the oven itself and shorten the life of it in the long run.
 Is this true?
 I’m not sure, but I suppose it makes sense because that method uses such high temperatures for an extended time.